 Although not shown in this example, the CIP syntax does allow multiple CIP interfaces for a node to be defined on a single line.
-Alternately, additional CIP interfaces for a node could be defined on a subsequent line beginning with that node's CF node name.
 The cip.cf manual page has more details about the cip.cf file.

 If you make changes to the cip.cf file by hand, you should be sure that the file exists on all nodes, and all nodes are specified in the file.
 Be sure to update all nodes in the cluster with the new file.
 Changes to the CIP configuration file will not take effect until CIP is stopped and restarted.

-If you stop CIP, be sure to stop all applications that use it.
-In particular, RMS needs to be shut down before CIP is stopped.
+After stopping all applications that use CIP, restart CIP by stopping and starting CF.